PhoenXHO/UwU/README.md

 # UwU
-UwU is an esoteric statically typed programming language that is very simple and easy to use.
+UwU is an esoteric dynamically-typed programming language that is very simple and easy to use.

 # Installation